gokceuludogan/bouncmpe.github.io/content/undergraduate/overview.en.md

-The undergraduate program in Computer Engineering is designed so that students have a balanced background in computer hardware, software, and computer applications, and that they can adapt themselves to the rapidly changing technologies in their professional carreers.
+The undergraduate program in Computer Engineering is designed so that students have a balanced background in computer hardware, software, and computer applications, and that they can adapt themselves to the rapidly changing technologies in their professional careers.
 Emphasis is on the engineering aspects of the field such as the analysis and design of both hardware and software systems.